dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Rule_Construction.md

 ## Required Caster Imports by Rule Category

-Based on the type of rule category as described in the above section require important.
+Based on the type of rule category as described in the above section, these are the required imports.
 The imports go at the very top of the file.

 **CCR App Rules / Global CCR Rules**